digitaledgeit/sass-breakpoints/README.md

 # sass-named-breakpoints

-Mixin for wrapping styles in known breakpoints.
+Mixin for wrapping styles in predefined breakpoints.

 Features: